 Hyperion is a 3D render engine for Cinema4D.
 It was born out of the need to render images for another piece of software I’m writing, called the Dark Room.
 If you’ve read up on the Dark Room project, you may be a little familiar with what’s coming here.

-It turns out, a rather annoying limitation in Cinema4D meant that I had to jump through some tedious hoops to get what I wanted in order for the Dark Room to work.
+It turns out, an annoying limitation in Cinema4D’s SDK meant that I had to jump through some tedious hoops to get what I wanted in order for the Dark Room to work.
 However, an alternate way around this was to write my own render engine.
-In the end, I decided to take on this challenge, which was a big call.
-Writing a render engine is no small task.
+I decided to take on this challenge, which was a big call – I’m not a seasoned programmer, and writing a render engine is no small task.

 Now, there’s a few ways you can write a render engine.
-To cut to the chase, I chose a more difficult type (seems to be a common theme with me!?), because I wanted to use real world physics as opposed to something that might cut corners.
-It’s also different to other engines, because I wanted to work with with photons and light waves, and not your typical RGB colour values.
+I chose to use real world physics as opposed to something that might cut corners.
+I wanted to work with with photons and light waves, and not your typical RGB colour values.

-Given the hill to climb with this one, I wanted a name that suited the occasion.
-So I went looking for one I could borrow (eh, use!), and I found one in the Greek Titan of Light.
+This is quite of a hill to climb, so it needed a name to suit.
+I went looking for one I could borrow (eh, use!), and I found one in the Greek Titan of Light.
 His name was Hyperion, and so the engine took his name.

 I didn’t just design Hyperion to work around the physical world of light.
 I’m also including attributes that make it work like a camera and lens.
 This includes thinking about the physical sensor size, the Bayer pattern of the sensor, the lens and field of view, the aperture and focus distance, and even the size of light waves themselves.
 There’s a few other things tucked in their as well, but you get the gist of it.

 There are down sides to building something like this.
-Engines based on photons tend to be much slower.
-This is because they need a lot of photon casts to get a clean image – which is a lot to process.
+An engine like this tends to be slower.
+This is because they need a lot of photon casts to get a clean image.
 But, it does have some up sides.
 It renders some things naturally – like noise and depth of field.
 These do depend on your camera settings of course, assuming your engine can work with this kind of information, but there’s no ‘fakery’ going on in that respect.
 There’s no “Gaussian blur” to cheat depth of field.
 Just plain physics.

 Hyperion is not made to be a final renderer, more a preview engine.
-But, there’s probably no reason why it couldn’t head that way at some point.
+But, there’s probably no reason why it couldn’t head that way in the future if time permits.
 Below is an example render where you can see the natural noise.
-It’s a bit like real film.
-There’s no depth of field in this image, it hadn’t been turned on at this point.
-But I like the soft white feel of it, it’s not ‘precise’ like computer generated stuff usually is.
+It’s a bit like film.
+There’s no depth of field in this image, it hadn’t been turned on at this point, but I like the soft white feel of it, it’s not ‘precise’ or ‘harsh’ like computer generated stuff usually is.